spotify/ffwd/docs/content/_docs/pubsub.md

 * `publishDelayThresholdMs` - amount of type to wait for.

+Amount of metrics allowed on input can be configured using `maxInputMetrics`.

 Here is an example config of setting up the pubsub plugin.

 ```
 output:
+  maxInputMetrics: 50000 # Default: 500_000
   plugins:
     - type: pubsub
       project: google-test-project